 How to find the right streaming card for any occasion

 These are just some of our favorite capture cards for the Nintendo Switch.
-While on the expensive side, the best overall card is the Elgato HD60 S Capture Card.
-It's simple to use and is perfect for the Nintendo Switch, even if you've upgraded to the Nintendo Switch OLED.
+While on the expensive side, Elgato makes several options that are perfect for the Nintendo Switch, even if you've upgraded to the Nintendo Switch OLED.

 If you only intend to capture Nintendo Switch gameplay, you don't need to blow out your wallet on a high-end option.
 If on the other hand, you'll also be capturing high-end PC footage or even gameplay from a newer console, then you'll want to consider spending more.
-For most aspiring streamers, the mid-range option will more than suffice, and you'll be streaming Nintendo Switch with Elgato HD60 S in no time.
+For most aspiring streamers, the mid-range option will more than suffice.

 If the price isn't your cup of tea, the AVerMedia Live Gamer Portable 2 Plus is also an excellent option.
 The PC-free mode is great for capturing Switch gameplay when you're away from your computer, giving some much-needed flexibility.